maxgroll/LaZona/README.md

-Personal webpage of my research into the relationship of humans and technology.
+:open_file_folder: Personal webpage of my research into the relationship of humans and technology.

-Content forthcoming.
+:fountain_pen: Content forthcoming.
 Pretty occupied at the moment learning programming...

-My first contact with selftaught HTML, CSS and just a tinybit of JavaScript.
+:computer: My first contact with selftaught HTML, CSS and just a tinybit of JavaScript.

+:point_right: Check the [LaZona](https://maxgroll.github.io/LaZona/) out on GitHub pages